IQ scores on supervised tests.

 In addition, other factors tend to influence one’s result, either on timed or untimed tests.
 Fatigue, ADHD, autism spectrum disorders, motivation, personality traits, illness of any kind or any other personal/social issues at the time of testing may severely affect one’s performance and lead to significantly different results between two or more testing sessions.

 Correlation with supervised tests stays between all this phenomena, struggling to prove high-range tests’ validity.
 As explained above, “greater than” scores and candidates’ specific traits (in general or at the time being tested), tend to distort given values and blur the picture.
-So, I think that any high range test that correlates more than 0.6-0.7* with supervised tests (after sufficient data are gathered, preliminary values can be much higher), it’s a test that can be trusted.
+So, I think that any high range test that correlates more than 0.6-0.7* with supervised tests (after sufficient data are gathered, preliminary values can be much higher), it’s a test that can be trusted. (* Something that is usually missed by ones not much acquainted with statistics is that r (Pearson r) is a value between -1 and 1, not 0 and 1. -1 reveals a totally negative correlation (like two things are measuring the opposite thing, to make it simple), 0 reveals no correlation (like measuring something “neutrally” different), whereas positive values show that two things tend to measure the same thing – the higher the value, the higher the correlation.)

 To sum up, I think that everyday life helps us conclude the following: Reaching Mensa or slightly higher level makes one intellectually capable of almost everything.
 However, personality traits, motivation, hard work, social life, personal life and luck (in the sense of circumstances) are only a few of other factors that can help one find the road to happiness and success.